Agentic AI: Where We Are and Where We're Going

 This is where most of the agent hype is pointing — but isn't actually delivering yet.

 You've maybe seen some names: Lindy, specialized agents acting as teammates.
 Devin, an autonomous coder.
-Viktor, a personal AI Slack-based assistant.
+Viktor, a business-focused AI Slack-based assistant.
 Salesforce's Agentforce and ServiceNow's Now Assist, enterprise CRM plays.
 Microsoft Copilot Studio, Google Vertex AI Agents, OpenAI's Codex Agents (just released).
 Every major platform has an agent story, and a thousand startups have a wedge product.

 A lot of these are real.
 Some are quite good for narrow use cases.
 But the marketing is almost universally further out than the product.
 "Build an AI agent in minutes" is the most common version of this lie.
 You can build something in minutes.
 What you can't build in minutes is something that: